Stock of the Day

 Here are some ways that investors could benefit from investing in Colgate-Palmolive:

-• The company recently reported earnings per share (EPS) of $0.91, surpassing analysts' expectations of $0.90, which reflects its ability to generate profits effectively.
+• The company recently reported earnings per share of $0.91, exceeding analysts' expectations, which indicates strong financial performance and potential for growth.

 Colgate-Palmolive Bear Case